 a.
 For an individual’s personal data to be processed, the data subject must give his or her consent.

 b.
-Adequate security measures must be put in place to protect data of subjects.
+Adequate security measures must be put in place to protect the data of subjects.

 c.
-Reasons why a specific data is obtained from a data subject must be explained to him or her.
+Reasons, why specific data is obtained from a data subject, must be explained to him or her.

 2. Incorporation: A digital lending platform should be registered with the Corporate Affairs Commission

-3. Tax and other transaction charges: It is important that digital lending platforms gain clarity on tax implications for operating such business.
+3. Tax and other transaction charges: It is important that digital lending platforms gain clarity on tax implications for operating such businesses.

 5. Customer due diligence.

-Unlike other financial transactions such as payment services, savings, e.t.c, there are presently no specific laws governing digital lending in Nigeria.
-What we have are a combination of various laws some of which has been considered.
+Unlike other financial transactions such as payment services, savings, etc., there are presently no specific laws governing digital lending in Nigeria.
+What we have is a combination of various laws some of which have been considered.